Income Protection Insurance Australia :: Articles

 Choosing A Disability Income Protection Insurance Policy

 Most people do not understand that a disability insurance policy is a legal contract between the consumer and the insurance company.
+This article will help you to understand the terms and conditions commonly found in a disability insurance policy.

 People often make the mistake of shopping for an individual disability insurance policy the same way they would for a term life, or car insurance policy.